su-linterhell/MechaCar_Statistical_Analysis/README.md

 Lot 3 has a p-value of .04, which is less than the signifiance level of .05.
 There is sufficient statistical evidence to reject the null hypothesis.
 The mean of PSI for Lot 3 is not equal to the population mean.

+## Study Design: MechaCar vs Competition

+In my study design, I'd like to compare the highway fuel efficiency of MechaCar vs the Toyota Prius.
+Fuel efficiency can be a big selling point with cars, and the Prius is known to be a very eco/fuel friendly vehicle.

+Using a Two-Sample t-Test I would test the following hypotheses:
+H0: There is no statistical difference between the two observed sample means
+Ha: There is a statistical difference between the two observed sample means

+I would use a Two-Sample t-Test because I am looking to see if there is a difference betwee the distribution between two samples.
+I want to analyze data from MechaCar and the Prius to understand if there is a difference in the highway fuel efficiency.
+I would need data from both Mechacar and the Toyota Prius that provides the highway fuel efficiency for a large enough sample.
+We want a larger sample size to be sure our data has a normalized distribution.
+A sample size of 50 or more cars between both vehicle types should be sufficient.